silcnitc/expl-docs/docs/gdb.md

 ![start](img/gdb/t2.jpeg)

-We habe reached Null node represented by 0x0 in hexadecimal
+We have reached the Null node represented by 0x0 in hexadecimal

 ---